redox-os/book/src/ci.md

 redoxer build
 ```

-Here's how test a rust project in Redox OS, which will run an actual test inside QEMU:
+Here's how to test a Rust project in Redox OS, which will run an actual test inside QEMU:

 ```sh
 redoxer test
 ```

-All cargo command is shorthanded, the complete list can be seen from README or just run `redoxer`.
+All cargo commands are shorthanded; the complete list can be seen from README or just run `redoxer`.

 ## Build and Test C project with Redoxer

-Redoxer has a shorthand to `ar`, `cc`, `cxx` to AR/GCC/G++ compiler.
-Here's how build a single `main.c` file targeting Redox OS:
+Redoxer has a shorthand for `ar`, `cc`, `cxx` for the AR/GCC/G++ compiler.
+Here's how to build a single `main.c` file targeting Redox OS:

 ```sh
 redoxer cc main.c -o main
 ```

-Here's how test that single executable to Redox OS, which will run an actual test inside QEMU:
+Here's how to test that single executable on Redox OS, which will run an actual test inside QEMU:

 ```sh
 redoxer exec ./main
 ```

-You can wrap redoxer to CC compiler, which then you can use to compile larger C project using Makefile, CMake, and so on:
+You can wrap redoxer to the CC compiler, which you can then use to compile larger C projects using Makefile, CMake, and so on:

 ```sh
 export AR="redoxer ar"